gummikana/NoMoreMoney/rules.md

 D4 - Generic Motor Vehicle Company
 ----------------------------------

-If the value from the D4 die is less or equal to the current Market Instability value, all Generic Motor Vehicle Company investments crash.
+If the value from the D4 die is less or equal to the current Market Instability value, all Generic Motor Vehicle Company Investments crash.

-If the die result is higher than the current Market Instability value, add 2 gold pieces to each D4 investment card.
+If the die result is higher than the current Market Instability value, add 2 gold pieces to each D4 Investment card.

 D6 - Active Radio Company
 -------------------------

-If the value from the D6 die is less or equal to the current Market Instability value, all Active Radio Company investments crash.
+If the value from the D6 die is less or equal to the current Market Instability value, all Active Radio Company Investments crash.

-If the die result is higher than the current Market Instability value, add 1 gold pieces to each D6 investment card.
+If the die result is higher than the current Market Instability value, add 1 gold pieces to each D6 Investment card.

 D12 - National Steel Industries
 -------------------------------

-If the value from the D12 die is less or equal to the current Market Instability value, all National Steel Industries investments crash.
+If the value from the D12 die is less or equal to the current Market Instability value, all National Steel Industries Investments crash.

-If the die result is higher than the current Market Instability value and equal to or higher than 4 (but less than 12), add 1 gold pieces to each D12 investment card.
+If the die result is higher than the current Market Instability value and equal to or higher than 4 (but less than 12), add 1 gold pieces to each D12 Investment card.

-If the die result is 12 add 2 gold pieces to each D12 investment card.
+If the die result is 12 add 2 gold pieces to each D12 Investment card.

 D20 - Government Bonds of Freedom
 ---------------------------------

 If the value from the D20 die is less or equal to the current Market Instability value, all Government Bonds of Freedoms crash.

-If the die result is higher or equal to 8 (but less than 20), add 1 gold pieces to each D20 investment card.
+If the die result is higher or equal to 8 (but less than 20), add 1 gold pieces to each D20 Investment card.

-If the die result is 20, double all the gold bars on each D20 investment card.
+If the die result is 20, double all the gold bars on each D20 Investment card.

 Final Crash